hyperledger/indy-node/setup.md

 think you will have a bumpy ride on windows.
 We are working on improving these instructions.

-Developers should explore the [Getting Started Guide](getting-started.md) to learn how Sovrin works.
+Developers should explore the [Getting Started Guide](getting-started.md) to learn how Indy works.

-The Sovrin codebase makes extensive use of coroutines and the async/await keywords in Python, and as such, requires Python version 3.5.0 or later.
+The Indy codebase makes extensive use of coroutines and the async/await keywords in Python, and as such, requires Python version 3.5.0 or later.
 Plenum also depends on libsodium, an awesome crypto library.
 These need to be installed separately.
 Read below to see how.